daudix/daudix.one/content/blog/2025-07-16-new-era/index.md

 For this reason I have recently switched to Netlify, which has much better integration with Zola (getzola.org uses it), and overall is more oriented towards SSGs such as Jekyll and Hugo, rather than Node.js sites.

-It also exposes preview URL in workflow, so preview deployments use proper base URL, technical details aside, it means I can actually utilize Git branches to work on features before making them accessible to everyone.
+It also exposes preview URL in the workflow, so that preview deployments can use a proper base URL.
+Technical details aside, it means I can actually utilize Git branches to work on features before making them accessible to everyone.

-As part of this, I switched to Umami for analytics; they provide 6 months frame for free, which is 6x better than a single month frame Vercel provided.
+As part of this, I switched to Umami for analytics; they provide six-month frame for free, which is 6x better than a one-month frame Vercel provided.

 Duckquill and Ametrine were also moved to Netlify because why not.